-Under a so-called "pay-as-you-throw" (PAYT) program, households would be charged for waste disposal based on the amount of waste they throw away-in much the same way that they are charged for water, electricity, and other utilities.
+Under a so-called "pay-as-you-throw" (PAYT) program, households would be charged for waste disposal based on the amount of waste they throw away other than recyclable material in separate containers-in much the same way that they are charged for water, electricity, and other utilities.
 The city would continue to bear the cost of collection, recycling, and other sanitation department services funded by city taxes.

-PAYT programs are currently in place in cities such as San Francisco and Seattle, and more than 6,000 communities across the country.
+PAYT programs are currently in place in cities such as San Francisco and Seattle, and more than 7,000 communities across the country.
 PAYT programs, also called unit-based or variable-rate pricing, provide a direct economic incentive for residents to reduce waste: If a household throws away less, it pays less.
 Experience in other parts of the country suggests that PAYT programs may achieve reductions of 14 percent to 27 percent in the amount of waste put out for collection.
 There are a variety of different forms of PAYT programs using bags, tags, or cans in order to measure the amount of waste put out by a resident.
 Residents purchase either specially embossed bags or stickers to put on bags or containers put out for collection.

-Based on sanitation department projections of annual refuse tonnage and waste disposal costs, each residential unit would pay an average of \$76 a year for waste disposal in order to cover the cost of waste export, achieving a net savings of \$262 million.
-A 14 percent reduction in waste would bring the average cost per household down to \$66 and a 20 percent reduction would further lower the average cost to \$61 per residential unit.
+Based on sanitation department projections of annual refuse tonnage and waste disposal costs, each residential unit would pay an average of \$81 a year for waste disposal in order to cover the cost of waste export, achieving a net savings of \$275 million.
+A 14 percent reduction in waste would bring the average cost per household down to \$69 and a 20 percent reduction would further lower the average cost to \$65 per residential unit.

 Alternatively, implementation could begin with Class 1 residential properties (one-, two-, and three-family homes) where administration challenges would be fewer than in large, multifamily buildings.
-This would provide an opportunity to test the system while achieving estimated savings of \$84 million.
+This would provide an opportunity to test the system while achieving estimated savings of \$88 million, assuming no decline in the amount of waste thrown away.

 PROPONENTS MIGHT ARGUE that by making the end-user more cost-conscious the amount of waste requiring disposal will decrease, and in all likelihood the amount of material recycled would increase.
 They may also point to the city's implementation of metered billing for water and sewer services as evidence that such a program could be successfully implemented.
-To ease the cost burden on lower-income residents. about 10 percent of cities with PAYT programs have also implemented subsidy programs, which partially defray the cost while keeping some incentive to reduce waste.
+To ease the cost burden on lower-income residents, about 10 percent of cities with PAYT programs have also implemented subsidy programs, which partially defray the cost while keeping some incentive to reduce waste.
 They also might argue that illegal dumping in other localities with PAYT programs has mostly been commercial, not residential, and that any needed increase in enforcement would pay for itself through the savings achieved.